airbrake/airbrake-python/README.md

 #### Additional Options
 More options are available to configure this library.

-For example; to add more context to your errors, you can send the hostname.
+For example, you can send the hostname to add more context to your errors.
 One way is by setting the HOSTNAME env var.
 ```
 export HOSTNAME=sassbox-101.prod.api
 ```